Ronald2/LottoNumberPicker/README.md

 -The program has the option to compare the generated numbers with the winning numbers.

+-The program can save the generated list in a *.txt file.

 -The program checks for invalid inputs from the user.